WileQ/Chicago-Road-Network-Analysis-and-Comparison/README.md

 The numbers below shows how many nodes were removed before passing the red line.

 ![Chicago_road_both_visu.png](Visualization%2FChicago_road_both_visu.png)
-Below is the map of the Chicago road network after strategic bombardment, the main components are colored differently for easier distinction:
+Below is the map of the Chicago road network after strategic bombardment with the main components being colored differently for easier distinction:

 ![Chicago_road_network_components_after_strategic.png](Visualization%2FChicago_road_network_components_after_strategic.png)

 Seeing both the map and the right graph we can see the exact moment and place when the